Learn R: Best Courses, Books, and Resources for Learning R

 - Audience: Beginners

-Microsoft’s edX offering will have you doing basic data science in less than a month.
-This free course also has a paid version which offers more hands-on support and a certification at the end.
+IBM’s edX offering will have you doing basic data science in five weeks.
+You’ll learn how to use RStudio, practice how to write a program, and complete a final data analysis project.
+This free course also has a paid version which offers more hands-on support and a certificate at the end.

 - Cost: Free